HannaLAguilar/clustering-project/clustering/analysis/README.md

 # Analysis

-Analyzing different cluster algorithms by changing their parameters and quantifying performance with external and internal index metrics.
+Analyzing different cluster algorithms by modifying their parameters and measuring performance with external and internal index metrics.

 ## Cluster Algorithms
 - Agglomerative algorithm